chef/monitoring-integration-automate/prometheus/Prometheus_Monitor_configuration_and_alerting.md

-# Monitor configuration and alerting
+# Metrics Configuration and Alerting

 ## Enabling and Configure Metrics

-Metrics are enabled to alert the team members and present the performance on the dashboards
+Metrics are enabled to alert the team members and present the performance on the dashboards.
+Refer to the [reference metrics list](./Prometheus_Reference_Metrics_List.md) for details on collected metrics.

 ### System Level Metrics
 In Prometheus, the following exporters are enabled to collect required system level metrics for the Chef Automate HA